AliceYu68/Tongjie-Yu.github.io/_pages/about.md

 I am a graduate student in the [Master of Business Administration](https://www.alliant.edu/business/business-administration/mba) in [Alliant International University](https://www.alliant.edu/), concentrating on marketing and business.
 I had almost one year of experience as an account manager with a master's degree in the company and one-year 1-month experiences on internship.
 I am organized, personable, and action-oriented with a strong ability to communicate efficiently.

-Seeking a full time employment starting from September 2020.

 Career overview
 ======
 * Account manager in A Bowl, INC